-State, local, and tribal governments must use TRGP Hiring award funds to supplement, and not supplant, state, local, or BIA funds that are already committed or otherwise would have been committed for award purposes (hiring, training, purchases, and/or activities) during the award period.
-In other words, recipients may not use COPS Office funds to supplant (replace) state, local, or BIA funds that would have been dedicated to the COPS Office-funded item(s) in the absence of the COPS Office award.
+State, local, and tribal governments recipients must use award funds to supplement, and not supplant, state, local, or Bureau of Indian Affairs (BIA) funds that are already committed or otherwise would have been committed for award purposes (hiring, training, purchases, and/or activities) during the award period.
+In other words, recipients may not use COPS Office funds to supplant (replace) state, local, or BIA funds that would have been dedicated to the COPS Office-funded item(s) in the absence of the COPS Office award (42 U.S.C. § 3796dd-3(a)).